facebookresearch/emg2qwerty/README.md

 Logs are located in the `./logs` directory.
 They are grouped by date as well as start time.
 Each log directory contains TensorBoard logging in the `<log_dir>/<exp_name>/lightning_logs`.
 Model checkpoints are saved in `<log_dir>/<exp_name>/checkpoints`.

+## Errors and Issues

+You cannot run the personalized model training using the checkpoint in the logging folder due to the '=' charecter in the path (you will get a `mismatched input '=' expecting <EOF>` error).
+This can be resolved by copying the checkpoint to the `\models` directory.

 ## License

 emg2qwerty is CC-BY-NC-4.0 licensed, as found in the LICENSE file.